zmkfirmware/zmk/docs/docs/faq.md

 ### How is the latency?

 ZMK uses [interrupts](https://en.wikipedia.org/wiki/Interrupt) to scan for key presses.
 Thus, the polling speed is high (> 1ms) and lowers input delay.
-For more information on ZMK's latency, check out this [video](https://www.youtube.com/watch?v=jWL4nU-vtWs).
+For a comparison of input latency between ZMK and other keyboard offerings, see this [video](https://www.youtube.com/watch?v=jWL4nU-vtWs).

 ### What bootloader does ZMK use?